 How much will I make driving for RideAustin?

 Since RideAustin is non-profit - we can provide the drivers with a higher percentage of the total fare while keeping the fare low for riders.
-The total amount drivers will make will depend on how fast we can ramp rider volume.

-What mobile platforms does RideAustin support
+What mobile platforms does RideAustin support?

 The RideAustin rider and driver apps are available both on IOS and for Android.